jur1st/EMC-2/README.md

 - AI models were used to expand on these outlines, generating consistent and varied content.
 - Human review and editing ensured quality, coherence, and adherence to the storyline.
 - Technical details (e.g., code snippets, log files) were double-checked for accuracy along the way.
+- After the initial commits were made I took a pass at ensuring that everything maintained a consistent timeline.
+The number of changes I had to make is fairly impressive and can be seen in the commit history...you all know how to look at that thing more than I do.
+- Loose files are included twice, however the folder containing them loose will process with the dates that you clone the repo.
+Inside the US_DOJ custodian folder is a zip file containing zip files which carry dates within the data set's timeline.
+That's right, you don't even need an overlay for the text files to sort properly.

 This hybrid approach allowed us to create a dataset that combines the creativity and nuance of human-generated content with the scale and consistency made possible by AI.